go-curses/coreutils-replace/README.md

    v0.5.2 (trunk)

 DESCRIPTION:

-   rpl is a command line utility for searching and replacing text in one or more text files.
+   rpl is a command line utility for searching and replacing text.

    When invoked with the --show-diff flag, a unified diff is generated and printed to STDOUT with any other info or error notices printed to STDERR.